 Can we pinpoint recent mutations within the poly-Q tract thanks to the codon sequence?
 E.g. have there been deletions/duplications of different lengths?
 In particular, can we pinpoint the mutations that occurred between the different A. thaliana strains (Suppl.
 Table S1)?

 The observed variation appears to be from the addition and deletion of single codons.
-However, given the relatively small sample size, we hesitate to give this as an unqualified answer.
+However, given the relatively small sample size, we hesitate to give this as an unqualified answer, and the ancestral sequence is not known.

 - A plot showing the position, composition, exon structure of PFT1 may improve clarity.

-XXXX
+We have included a supplementary figure that shows certain notable characteristics of PFT1.

 The authors compare the length of the poly-Q tract across A. Thaliana strains for PFT1 (and ELF3) using Sanger (dideoxy) sequencing.